zouharvi/uds-snlp-tutorial/text-classification-1/main.md

 - _What is the probability that the term $t$ will be in $d_2$ given that it is in $d_1$?_
 - If two documents related $\rightarrow$ high probability
 - If two documents not related $\rightarrow$ low probability
-- "Constant" with stop words

 ## Questions
-Can we use TS for
+Can we use term strength for

-- Stopword removal <!--stopwords will be discovered automatically-->
+- Stopword removal <!--stopwords will be discovered automatically, uniform distributio nacross documents-->
 - Document Clustering <!--Use cosine similarity to find related documents, all pairs with cosine > threshold are related -->

 # Resources